-Kristine Theurer, Founder and President
+Kristine Theurer, PhD, Founder and President

-Clayton MacKay, CEO and Vice-President
+Clayton MacKay, Founder and CEO

 As CEO of the Java Music Club, Clayton brings many years of business experience.
 He has served on the Insurance Council of British Columbia and has been a contract supervisor for the Provincial Emergency Program.
 In addition, he worked closely with Ministry of Health in their third party cost recovery program.
 Clayton has also volunteered for many years with men in recovery from addiction and currently serves on a board member for a non-profit agency that provides a vital link in the continuum of recovery services.
 He has built an understanding of the strong impact of mutual support groups and the ability of these groups to create positive and supportive communities.
 His plan for the Java Group Programs is to standardize the use of peer support programs within the senior living sector across Canada and the US.